Mark Harrison (footballer): Management career

-Upon his retirement, he returned to England and became the youth coach of Bristol City, then goalkeeper coach of Everton, before becoming coach and assistant manager of Barrow, later player-manager of Stafford Rangers and then the reserve coach and assistant manager of Oxford United.
+Upon his retirement, he returned to England.
+He became the youth coach of Bristol City, then goalkeeper coach of Everton, before becoming coach and assistant manager of Barrow, later player-manager of Stafford Rangers and then the reserve team coach and assistant manager of Oxford United.
 Harrison gained his UEFA A licence at the age of 33.

 He later had a spell as coach of the Bangladesh national football team.
 He then went on to manage Fortune in the South African NFD and later Hurriya in the Maldives.
 He was also employed to assist Mpumalanga Black Aces in the South African Premier Soccer League in 2011.
-He was promoted to head coach for the remainder of the 2010–11 season, but departed the club at the end of the campaign.
+He was promoted to head coach for the remainder of the 2010–11 season but departed the club at the end of the campaign.
 He went on to coach African Warriors in the National First Division.
 Harrison took up the job as head coach of Bay Stars, in South Africa's third tier, the SAFA Second Division for the 2012–13 season.
 However, he left during the season to join Chippa United.

 Harrison was appointed head coach of Chippa United in April 2013 but despite not losing a game, was unable to prevent the team from being relegated at the end of the 2012–13 season.
-He resigned from his position after four games in 2013–14 season and became head coach of Golden Arrows on 7 October 2013.
+He resigned from his position after four games in 2013–14 season.
+He became head coach of Golden Arrows on 7 October 2013.
 In January 2015 he was appointed head coach of Zimbabwean club CAPS United.
 Harrison resigned on 16 June 2015.
 On the same day, he was announced as the head coach of Botswana Premier League side Township Rollers.
 He led the Rollers to the league title in controversial circumstances 2015–16, as the Botswana Football Association deducted the club ten points for fielding an ineligible player before the ruling was overturned on appeal.
 They also reached the final of the Mascom Top 8 Cup, where they lost 3–1 to Orapa United.